New Graduate Student Enrollment

 ➤ Now that you will be enrolling in September, you need to send us your official transcript(s).

 Official digital transcripts may be sent directly from your institution to arch@mit.edu.
-You may also have your digital transcript sent to arch@mit.edu using the National Student Clearing House or Parchment if this is an option for your school.
+You may also have your digital transcript sent to arch@mit.edu using the National Student Clearing House, Parchment, or your institute-specific platform, if this is an option for your school.
 Architecture does not have access to anything sent to or shared with admissions@mit.edu / Graduate Admissions, 77 Massachusetts Avenue, E38-200.

 Alternatively, have your previous school(s) mail us your official transcripts in a sealed envelope: